Master of Social Work

 There were five open-ended questions.
 The data indicated that participants feel confident and assess their work to be important.
 They report inadequate training in certain areas, and offered ideas for how the training and education might be improved.

 Privat, Tiffany Renée, "Mass-Health (Medicaid) clinicians' perceptions of training and preparedness for practicing in-home therapy with children and families" (2017).
-Theses, Dissertations, and Projects.
-1944.
+Masters Thesis, Smith College, Northampton, MA.

 Available for download on Saturday, August 20, 2022